on your browser, you can place your order by contacting our

 Roquefort Papillon Revelation

-This cheese is characterized by its subtle, elegant and complex flavours – the taste of sheep's milk is not crushed by the powerful penicillium.
+Characterized by subtle, elegant and complex flavours – the taste of sheep's milk is not crushed by the powerful penicillium.

 Waitrose 1 Lincolnshire Poacher

-Made from the milk of Holstein Friesian cows in the Lincolnshre Wolds, this cheese is a British classic, with deeply complex sweet and fruity notes.
+A British classic, made from Holstein Friesians' milk in the Lincolnshre Wolds, this has deeply complex sweet and fruity notes.

 Paiarrop date & walnut wedge